simlei/claude.vim/plugin/claude_system_prompt.md

 Therefore, the first line is "vim buffername:locator" where the locator is a vim command following a fixed template:
 A pattern search for the function definition line, and it is ALWAYS followed with precisely `/<CR>V][c`.

+In case the whole file should be targeted, or if it has just been created, use `ggcG` without the trailing `\<CR>V][c` and without a leading colon.

+I have previously observed bad output, something like this:
+ - BAD: vimexec = `:1c`.
+This is not it. just use `ggcG` as stated before.
+ - BAD also: vimexec = `:%d_c.
+Just use `ggcG` as stated before to clear the buffer.

 Another example:

 ```python code.py:/^def abc(/<CR>V][c